Climate Action Toolkit

 FOR RENTERS AND HOMEOWNERS

 - Sign Up for Rising Sun's Free Green House Call.
 Fill out the online form to receive this free service.
-Your will receive a no-cost kit including LED light bulbs, a smart LED light bulb (it stays lit during power outages!), high-efficiency bathroom & kitchen faucet aerators, foam weather tape, a toilet leak detection kit, and an energy savings booklet.
-Also!
-Your choice of a smart power strip ($70 value), two smart plugs OR a single-burner induction cooktop!
+You will receive a no-cost kit including items such as LED light bulbs, a smart power strip, a single-burner induction cooktop, induction cookware, a smart LED light bulb (it stays lit during power outages!), high-efficiency bathroom & kitchen faucet aerators, foam weather tape, a toilet leak detection kit, an energy savings booklet, and more.

 * Please note that Rising Sun does not service mobile homes.